 George Handy Composes The Bloos

-And, finally, if you really are nuts, here is my dissertation on Handy Music of George Handy
+And finally, if you have further interest, here is my Ph.D. dissertation on the music of George Handy.

 George Handy Dissertation

 Here is a chapter I wrote for The Routledge Companion to Jazz in 2018.
 I discuss the relationship between jazz musicians and technology, and along the way debunk some myths about the way jazz musicians handle the recording process.

 This is a chapter on the relationship of Music and the Labor Movement in the United States.

 I've always loved progressive jazz, and if you are wondering what I mean by that, here is an encyclopedia entry I wrote defining it.
 I have also argued against my own definition at conferences, so take it for what it is worth...